 - You must submit an FBI Fingerprint Check.
 This is for an FBI National Criminal History Record Check and the State of Hawaii Criminal History Record Check.
 Visit the website for instructions on how to get fingerprinted at a Fieldprint, Inc. location near you.

-- Fill out the application form online, or print and complete in black ink.
-Attached a 2 x 2 photograph of yourself to the application.
+- Fill out the application form online, or print and complete it in black ink.
+Attach a 2 x 2 photograph of yourself to the application.

 Attach the appropriate fees.
 Fee amounts are included in the application instruction form.

 - Mail the completed application and all of the supporting forms to:

 BOARD OF PRIVATE DETECTIVES & GUARDS

 Honolulu, HI 96801